fmatthew5876/stdcxx-bitops/README.md

 generally agree with this philosophy, many of these algorithms have real use cases for signed and unsigned integral values.
-The primary danger of using both signed and unsigned integers comes from the subtleties of comparing signed and unsigned values.
+The primary danger of using both signed and unsigned integers comes from the pitfalls of comparing signed and unsigned values.
 None of the functions in this proposal require or encourage comparing or combining of signed and unsigned types.
-Template arguments for each proposed function are named `integral` to indicate generic support for all builtin integral types, signed and unsigned.
+The template arguments for each proposed function are named `integral` to indicate generic support for all builtin integral types, signed and unsigned.
+Functions which take more than one integral argument of different types will use a single letter suffix, for example `integrall` and `integralr` for left and right hand arguments.

 With regards to signed integers, this proposal does not require signed integers be implemented using 2's compliment.
-However the design of this proposal considers the practical reality that almost all modern hardware does in fact use 2's compliment.
+However, the design of this proposal considers the practical reality that almost all modern hardware does in fact use 2's compliment.
 All example code, including the reference implementation \[[BitOpsRef](#BitOpsRef)\] assume 2's compliment signed integers with undefined behavior on overflow and underflow.
+Adding support for other signed representations is an exercise left for the reader.

 Each section will describe the full technical specifications of the functions in that group, noting their return values and undefined behavior if any.
 We will also discuss the background